chef/automate/components/docs-chef-io/content/automate/servicenow_event_creation.md

 ## Required ServiceNow Plugins

-Install the `Event management Core` plugin from the Service Management dashboard.
-Kindly contact the ServiceNow administrator for further details.
+Install the `Event Management Core` plugin from the Service Management dashboard.
+Contact your ServiceNow administrator for more information.

 ## Install

-Get the Chef Automate Event Creation App from the [ServiceNow](https://store.servicenow.com) store and then install it to your account from the **Service Management** dashboard.
+Get the Event Creation App from the [ServiceNow](https://store.servicenow.com) store and then install it to your account from the **Service Management** dashboard.

-! the app is not yet releases and hence we cannot find in the store
+TODO: the app is not yet released and hence we cannot find it in the store.

 ## Setup

 You can set up automatic event creation and alerts for:

 - Chef Infra client run alerts

   Includes the client run alerts grouped by the message key.
 The message key is either set as cookbook or node in the properties section.

 - Chef InSpec scan alerts

   Includes the Inspec scan run alerts grouped by the message key.
 The message key is either set as profile or node in the properties section.

 - Chef Infra client runs

   Includes the client run records associated with the event created.

 - Chef InSpec scans

   Includes the Inspec scan records associated with the events.

 - Scheduled Jobs

   The scheduled jobs contain a script to delete the client runs and InSpec scans when the associated events are removed.
 Events are deleted by the event rules set by the clients.

   ![ServiceNow Event Creation modules](/images/automate/sn_event_menus.png)

 ## Properties

-The Chef Automate Event Creation App has three configurable **Application Properties**.
+The Event Creation App has three configurable **Application Properties**.
 You must have the `admin` or `x_chef_event.admin` roles to change the default values in the **Application Properties**.

 To change the Event Creation App properties: